-An opportunity for disabled people based in Scotland to develop storytelling skills and share their stories in a live setting.
+An opportunity for disabled people based in Scotland to develop storytelling skills and learn about how those skills can be useful .

-- An interest in developing a new artistic and life learning skill
+- Developing an interest in a new artistic and life learning skill

-- An interest in finding new ways of expression, be it personal or artistic
+- Developing new ways of expression, be it personal or artistic

 Storytelling is at the root of human connection.
 Our stories are the threads which connect us to each other, but are also expressions of our differences.
 Storytelling stimulates the imagination and builds a sense of community between tellers and listeners, helping us understand our environment and personal experiences.
 The stories of disabled people have historically been missing from Scottish culture – BOP and SISF are passionate about ensuring these stories are heard more widely.